snowplow-archive/snowplow.github.com/_posts/2014-04-17-spark-example-project-released.md

 category: Releases
 ---

-On Saturday I attended the regular Hack the Tower day at the Salesforce office in London, with lots of members of the London Java and Scala User Groups.
-It's an opportunity to catch up with others in the Scala community in London, share tips and tricks, and work on longer-term strategic projects.
-It's also an opportunity to code against the backdrop of some of the best views in London (see below)!
+On Saturday I attended [Hack the Tower] [hack-the-tower], the monthly collaborative hackday for the London Java and Scala user groups hosted at the Salesforce offices here.
+It's an opportunity to catch up with others in the Scala community, and to work collaboratively on non-core projects which may have longer term value for Snowplow.
+It also means I can hack against the backdrop of some of the best views in London (see below)!
+Many thanks as always to John Stevenson of Salesforce for hosting us.

+Over the last few Hack the Towers, I have been teaming up with other Scala heads to try out [Apache Spark] [apache-spark], a cluster computing framework and potential challenger to Hadoop.
+The particular challenge I set myself this month was to complete our [Spark Example Project] [spark-example-project], which is a clone of our popular [Scalding Example Project] [scalding-example-project].
+Most tutorials introducing data processing frameworks like Scalding or Spark assume that you are working with a local cluster in an interactive (e.g. REPL-based) fashion.
+At Snowplow, we are much more interested in creating self-contained jobs which can be run on Amazon's Elastic MapReduce with a minimum of supervision, so that is what I set out to template in the Spark Example Project.

+In the rest of this blog post, I will set out:

+* Challenges of running Spark on EMR
+* How to use Spark Example Project
+* Spark and Snowplow

 I've been working with Spark at Hack the Tower.
 Started on a Spark Example Project some time ago - with the intention of repeating the Scalding Example Project which has been a popular starting point for a lot of developers starting to work with Scalding, especially on Elastic MapReduce.